Assessment, support and treatment for people of all ages who have problems with their hearing or balance.

 If so, please feel free to contact our volunteer lead Amie Gronow:

-This page provides you with information regarding support services available in the Surrey area.
+Here you will find information regarding support services available in the Surrey area.
 These services may be able to provide you with support beyond the hearing aid services we provide in audiology.

 Sensory Services by Sight for Surrey is the largest charitable organisation in Surrey working with people who are visually impaired, Deaf, Hard of Hearing or who have combined sight and hearing loss.
 It began to deliver services to the Deaf and Hard of Hearing in February 2016 after securing a contract by Surrey County Council to provide these services.
 Hearing Loss Advisors at Sensory Services can provide information and support to assist you to manage your hearing loss.
 The specialist team can work with individuals, families and groups providing: